tilemill-project/tilemill/_posts/docs/guides/0203-01-01-symbol-drawing-order.md

 Within each attachment, the order that your data is stored/retrieved in is also significant.

 When styling city labels, for example, it's good to ensure that the order of your data makes sense for label prioritization.
-Data coming from an SQL database should `ORDER BY` a population column or some other prioritization field in the select statement.
+For data coming from an SQL database you should `ORDER BY` a population column or some other prioritization field in the select statement.

-Data coming from files is read from the beginning of the file to the end and cannot be re-ordered on-the-fly by TileMill.
+Data coming from files are read from the beginning of the file to the end and cannot be re-ordered on-the-fly by TileMill.
 You'll want to pre-process such files to make sure the ordering makes sense.

 You can do this from the terminal with `ogr2ogr` (see [Setting up GDAL](/tilemill/docs/guides/gdal/)).
 This example rearranges all the objects in `cities.shp` based on the `population` field in descending order (highest population first).